 After all that walking, it’s time to eat!
 There are tons of great places for lunch, but here are my two top picks:

 All my life I thought that I didn’t like meatballs, but it turns out I just hadn't tried the right ones!
 This place, as you can probably guess, specializes in them - the national pride of the Swedes.
 You can choose the meat and they’re served in several versions: with spaghetti, risotto, in a tortilla or the classic version - with mashed potatoes.
 I’ve tried everything on the menu, and I haven’t eaten anything tastier in Stockholm.

 If you don’t try the famous Swedish street food, fried herring, you won’t truly know Stockholm.
 The famous Nystekt Strömming kiosk is located on the seafront, near Slussen metro station.
 You can get your fried herring either on mashed potatoes, on black bread or in a sandwich, with pickled onions and mustard.
 They cook everything to order right in front of your eyes, so everything is super fresh and tasty.

-The famous houses on the Main Square, image: Flickr
+The famous houses on the Main Square, image: Adobe Stock

 “in December, the Stockholm

 Where would you recommend for dinner and a night out?

 Stockholm has a really lively nightlife, so you’re spoilt for choice!
 Here are a few of my favourites:

 Everything in this bar is made of ice: the walls, chairs, bar and even the glasses!
 The temperature is -5°C, but don’t worry, you’ll get a cape and gloves, so you won’t get too cold 😊.